5pideyy/Spidey_Notes/HTB/AD/BASICS.md

  **Domain name**

-- Each domain has a DNS nam
+- Each domain has a DNS name
 - name of the domain is the same as their web site `contoso.com`

 ```powershell